How to really improve your finances

 Small changes, can make a big difference

 We have all heard about the “latte” factor, cutting out your daily takeaway coffee, or making sure you make lunch for work to save money.
 These are all tried and tested ways to cut down your spending and can make a difference.
-To help stick to it, buying a coffee syrup online to add to your homemade coffee, and a travel mug, so you can still sip it in the car on the way to work makes the change more palatable.
-You can mix up lunch for work with soups, salads, and keeping a noodle pot in your desk drawer to help resist the temptation of buying lunch.
-Keeping track of what you would have spent over a month or putting half of that money you would have spent into a savings or luxury purchase can help keep the momentum going and show you how your small changes are making a difference.
+To help stick to it, buying a coffee syrup online to add to your homemade coffee, and a travel mug, so you can still sip it on the way to work can make the change more palatable.
+You can mix up lunch for work with soups, salads, and keep a noodle pot in your desk drawer to help resist the temptation of buying lunch.
+Keeping track of what you would have spent over a month or putting half of that money you would have spent into a saving account or towards a luxury purchase can help keep the momentum going and show you how your changes are making a difference.

 Remember you are human

 Changing your daily finances is not going to happen overnight, and you can’t expect to stop living just to save money.
-There will be a cheeky takeaway even though you have something to throw in the oven, a birthday that you forgot to budget for.
+There will be a cheeky takeaway even though you have something to cook at home, a birthday that you forgot to budget for.
 Accepting that you didn’t stick to the plan, but you will try better the next day is all part of making a long-lasting change.
 It can be really tempting to look at your finances and try to cut our all non-essentials and save some serious money but depriving yourself of all luxuries is no way to live.
 Cutting down on a few luxuries, for example only a takeaway coffee on a Friday, or eating out every other week can make a difference to your spending.
-Remember to review your spending in 3- or 6-months’ time and looking to make smaller changes.
-You will be surprised at how far you have come by 2020!
+Remember to review your spending in 3- or 6-months’ time and look to make small changes.
+You will be surprised at how far you have come by the end of 2022!